naeemmusamh/Reading-note/Readme201-03.md

 the second one ( logical operator )

-the expression for the logal operator :
+the expression for the global operator :

 1- && and